KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 ### Conversion Templates

-- YAML schemas provide reproducibility — diagrams can be transformed into code or proofs without ambiguity.
+- Formal schemas (e.g., YAML) provide reproducibility — diagrams can be transformed into code or proofs without ambiguity.
 - This preserves fidelity: the same lattice that appears as a glyph map also exists as a categorical structure.

 ### Interpretation